Print Edition - 2017-04-14 | MONEY

 Apr 14, 2017-The parliamentary Develo-pment Committee has directed the government to prepare detailed project reports, detailed feasibility studies or such other reports on mega infrastructure projects only after considering their long-term benefit, as they were becoming a big financial burden on the state.

 Report writing has turned into a ‘big business’ and it has been draining government resources, said Rabindra Adhikari, chairman of the House panel.
 “Such reports are normally prepared for investment approval, preparation and execution of projects.
-In Nepal, the reports are prepared haphazardly,” he said.
+In Nepal, the reports are prepared haphazardly,” he said.“Is the detailed project report prepared for the proposed 76-km expressway linking the Capital with Nijgadh in the southern plains still relevant?” he said.

 The government owes the company that prepared the report more than Rs600 million.
 The Asian Development Bank (ADB) had also prepared a separate feasibility report in 2014.